 If you’re looking for some alternative ways to spruce up your couch, there are a few other options that can help.

-You might try reupholstering the couch to give it a fresh new look, or replace the upholstery foam around the frame to restore that ‘new couch’ look.
+You might try reupholstering the couch to give it a fresh new look, or replace the upholstery foam around the frame to restore that ‘new sofa’ look.
 Or if replacing your sofa’s upholstery fabric isn’t appealing to you, you can always just use a slipcover to put over the couch.

 Another option is to add support with a couch saver.
 These are hard-plastic pieces that go under your cushions and prevent sinking while sitting on the couch.
-If your issue is as simple as a few broken springs, and you’re not very handy, this is a great alternative.
+If your issue is as simple as a few broken springs, or you’re not very handy, this is a great alternative.